Full field X-ray Scatter Tomography: Tomography based on scattered photons

 Photon scattering from free and bound electrons is described, respectively, by the Compton (inelastic) and Rayleigh (elastic) scattering processes.
 Rayleigh scattering is mostly forward-directed and decreases with increasing scattering angle, transitioning to where Compton scattering dominates.
 All mentions of `scattered photons' in this manuscript refer to the combination of these processes.

-In parallel-beam absorption \gls{ct}, attenuation of X-rays by a sample in the direction of propagation is responsible for the contrast in images acquired by a transmission detector.
-When sample rotation is included, the inverse Radon transform may be applied to the images to perform tomography \cite{KakSl88}.
+In parallel-beam transmission \gls{ct}, attenuation of X-rays by an object in the direction of propagation is responsible for the contrast in images acquired by a transmission detector.
+The inverse Radon transform is applied to perform tomography on a rotation sequence of such images \cite{KakSl88}.
 Single-scattering scatter \gls{ct} differs primarily in that the photon path is composed of two subpaths, with a single scattering site at the nexus, and only the first part of the path lies along the primary beam axis.
-X-ray photons enter, interact with, then exit the sample before finally reaching the detector.
-The X-rays may undergo photoelectric absorption while traveling along the entry and exit paths within and outside the sample.
-The inverse Radon transform assumes attenuation occurs through the full extent of the sample and hence does not apply directly to scatter tomography.
+X-ray photons enter, interact with, then exit the object before finally reaching the detector.
+The X-rays may undergo photoelectric absorption while traveling along the entry and exit paths within and outside the object.
+The inverse Radon transform assumes attenuation occurs through the full extent of the object and hence does not apply directly to scatter tomography.
 If the exit subpath can be determined, such as by collimation, the knowledge of the photon directions allows the inverse Radon transform to be applied, albeit with incorrect signal values.
-This results in a reconstruction that exhibits self-absorption artifacts unless somehow corrected.
+Unless the attenuation is numerically corrected, this results in a reconstruction that exhibits self-absorption artifacts.